DeadRisingMC/DeadRizingIssues/README.md

-# DeadRizingIssues
+# DeadRizing Issues
-Report your DeadRizing issues.
+Report any Bugs or Glitches you find on the server in issues tab